octo-technology/OpenTezos/docs/michelson/instructions.md

 #### GET

-The `GET` instruction allows an element in a map to be accessed.
+The `GET` instruction allows to access to an element inside a map.
 It returns an optional value to be checked with an `IF_SOME` instruction.

 ```js
 GET / x : { Elt k v ; <tl> } : S  =>  opt_y : S